Updated May 2026

 TOTAL (annual / NPV)$10.7–15.2M$145–$206M

 Under the current deal, the city captures none of these revenue streams.
-Under the terms modeled above, the city would recover $145–$206 million in present value over 20 years.
-Against the city's roughly $310 million present-value cost (calculated as $120 million upfront plus $14 million per year discounted at 4%), this would offset 47–66% of the city's investment through direct, contractually enforceable cash flows—before considering any appreciation rights or development revenue.
+Under the terms modeled above, the city would recover $145–$206 million in present value over 20 years—offsetting 47–66% of the city’s investment through direct, contractually enforceable cash flows, before considering any appreciation rights or development revenue.

 NBA franchise values have grown at extraordinary rates.
 The average NBA franchise value increased from $634 million in 2014 to $5.52 billion in 2026—a compound annual growth rate of approximately 20%.
-Even the least valuable team, the Memphis Grizzlies, has appreciated at 19% annually since its 2012 purchase.
-The new $76 billion media rights deal (2.6x the previous contract on an annual basis) provides a strong floor for continued appreciation.
+The new $76 billion media rights deal (2.6x the previous contract) provides a strong floor for continued appreciation.

 Appreciation RateValue in Year 20Appreciation Above Purchase8% Public Participation Right